 Chop up your cannabis.
-I use a food processor for this, but I just give it a couple of seconds.
-Remember you’re not trying to ‘blend’ anything, just a light shred and chop to help the alcohol get to every part of the plant material.
+I sometimes use a food processor for this, but I just give it a couple of seconds.
+Remember you’re not trying to ‘blend’ anything, just breaking up dense buds to help the alcohol get to every part of the plant material.
 If you pulverize it you’ll have a tougher, longer, more boring job when it is time to filter the solids from the alcohol, and it won’t noticeably boost the amount of oil you extract.

 Put the shredded cannabis into a large jar (optional: put it in a fine mesh bag so you can take it out of the solution afterwards more easily), add enough of your high-proof alcohol to fully cover everything plus an inch or two – be generous – and gently agitate.
 You can do a ‘short soak’ of two or three minutes or a longer one of – well, as long as you like, really!
 Longer soaks will pull out more chlorophyl and plant waxes, so the result will need a bit more filtering and is likely to taste a bit more ‘plant-y,’ but this can be a good way to get more out of the stuff in a second soak.
 Yes, once you’ve soaked stuff once you can get a fair bit more out of it by doing a second whole soak process!
 Anyway, back to this one…

-Pour it through a sieve or strainer to take out the plant material bulk, then pour the green alcohol through a coffee filter or kitchen oil filter a couple of times.
+Pour it through a sieve or strainer to take out the plant material bulk, then pour the now green alcohol through a coffee filter or kitchen oil filter at least couple of times.
 This can take quite a while, and you’ll need to pour it through bit by bit.
 The first pass through the filter will leave a sludgy residue at the bottom, but the second pass should end up with almost nothing left behind.
-I pass it through a filter a third time if I see any hint of residue left in the second one, but I find that filter number two is generally clear.
+I pass it through a filter four times to be certain, but I find that filter number two is generally clear.